Statistical properties of Lorenz like flows, recent developments and perspectives: Preliminary notions

 The notion of singular hyperbolicity was introduced in~\cite{MPP98,MPP04} where it was proved that any $C^1$ robustly transitive set for a $3$-flow is either a singular hyperbolic attractor or repeller.

-We note that the presence of an equilibrium together with regular orbits accumulating on it prevents any invariant set from being uniformly hyperbolic, see e.g.~\cite{BR75}.
-Indeed, in our $3$-dimensional setting a compact invariant subset $\Lambda$ is uniformly hyperbolic if the tangent bundle $T\Lambda$ decomposes in \emph{three} complementary $DX^t$-invariant bundles $E^s \oplus E^{X} \oplus E^u$, each one-dimensional, $E^X$ is the flow direction, $E^s$ is uniformly contracted and $E^u$ uniformly expanded by $DX^t$, $t>0$.
+We note that the presence of an equilibrium together with regular orbits accumulating on it prevents any invariant set from being hyperbolic, see e.g.~\cite{BR75}.
+Indeed, in our $3$-dimensional setting a compact invariant subset $\Lambda$ is hyperbolic if the tangent bundle $T\Lambda$ decomposes in \emph{three} complementary $DX^t$-invariant bundles $E^s \oplus E^{X} \oplus E^u$, each one-dimensional, $E^X$ is the flow direction, $E^s$ is uniformly contracted and $E^u$ uniformly expanded by $DX^t$, $t>0$.
 This implies the continuity of the splitting and the presence of a non-isolated equilibrium point in $\Lambda$ leads to a discontinuity in the splitting dimensions.

-In the study of the asymptotic behavior of orbits of a flow $X \in {\fX}^1(M)$, a fundamental problem is to understand how the behavior of the tangent map $DX$ determines the dynamics of the flow $X_t$.
-The main achievement along this line is the uniform hyperbolic theory: we have a complete description of the dynamics assuming that the tangent map has a uniformly hyperbolic structure since~\cite{BR75}.
+In the study of the asymptotic behavior of orbits of a flow $X \in {\fX}^1(M)$, a fundamental problem is to understand how the behavior of the tangent map $DX$ determines the dynamics of the flow $X^t$.
+The main achievement along this line is the uniform hyperbolic theory: we have a very good description of the dynamics assuming that the tangent map has a hyperbolic structure since the work of Bowen and Ruelle~\cite{BR75}.